Eloi-Perez/chat-app/README.md

 * useState, AsyncStorage and Firestore synchronization
 * When offline show status and disable input
 * When back online, synchronise with remote DB
-* Sharing location
+* Sharing locations
-* Sharing image from gallery or camera
+* Sharing images from gallery or camera

 ### Other tools used:
 * Android Studio virtual devices